 Making homemade popcorn is easy and it tastes a thousand times better than microwave popcorn.
 You can use a big pot or invest is a popcorn machine.

 3. Be a tourist in your city

-One of my favorite things to do is be a tourist in my own city for the day.
+One of my favorite staycation ideas is be a tourist in my own city for the day.
 I live in a large city and I’m always discovering new neighborhoods and places of interest to check out.

 You can visit local museums, historical spots, nature parks, public art displays, art galleries, gardens, and more.
 Some cities offer admission discounts to local residents.

 If you live in a big city, you may be able to take advantage of a travel pass.
 CityPASS and Go City offers travel passes to save on admission to popular attractions.
 I’ve used these travel passes in multiple cities and find them to be a good value.
 Click on the links to see if your city offers a travel pass.

 If board games make you think of a long and tiring game of Monopoly, think again!
 There are so many great board games available today that are perfect for couples, friends and families.